khuongduy354/olc6502nes/readme.md

 # Todo

-- why use supportive variable instead of plain registers. for example: accumulator -> fetched -> ALU. why not:    accumulator -> ALU.
+# Notes
 - cpu and bus
   A bus is used to read or write data.when present in code, should i do cpu.bus.write() or bus.cpu.write();

-# Notes
+  -> Answer: both. the demo1 use bus to access cpu, the cpu itself has read operation acccess bus.

 ADC: supports both signed and unsigned for example: 1000100 can be understood by both 132 and -124 check formula for this addition, XOR is to check if 2 bits differnt